 Zurich - Zurich, the largest city in Switzerland, is a captivating blend of beauty and economic vitality.

-Stroll along the Limmat River, which divides the old town into two distinct areas: the Niederdorf, home to the Grossmünster Cathedral, and the Fraumünster on the opposite side.
+Stroll along the Limmat River, which divides the old town into two districts: the Niederdorf, home to the Grossmünster Cathedral, and the Fraumünster on the opposite side.

-Cross the Münsterbrücke, the key bridge linking both sides, perfect for photography.
-A walk down the renowned Bahnhofstrasse to Lake Zurich completes the city center experience.
+Cross the Münsterbrücke, the key bridge linking both banks, perfect for photography.
+A walk down the renowned Bahnhofstrasse to Lake Zurich completes the city center tour.

-Grossmünster - The “Grossmünster” Cathedral is a Protestant Reformed church and a symbol of Zurich, situated along the Limmat River in the heart of the city.
+Grossmünster - The “Grossmünster” Cathedral is a Protestant Reformed church, a symbol of Zurich, situated on the Limmat River in the city center.

-Visit this iconic church and be sure to bring your camera to capture the breathtaking views of the city and Lake Zurich from the towers.
+Visit this church and remember to bring your camera to capture the stunning views of the city and Lake Zurich from the towers.

-Short walks to the cascading waters will let you feel the raw power of nature.
+Short walks to the cascading waters will let you experience nature’s power.

-Stein am Rhein - Wander through the historic town and admire the vibrant half-timbered houses, some dating back to the 15th or 16th century, beautifully adorned and preserved.
+Stein am Rhein - Wander through the old town and admire the colorful half-timbered houses, some from the 15th or 16th century, beautifully decorated and preserved.

-Stroll along the Stein am Rhein promenade, watching boats glide along the Rhine and taking in the scenic views of the surrounding hills.
+Stroll along the Stein am Rhein promenade, watching boats sail along the Rhine and enjoying the scenic hills.

-Abbey of Saint Gall - Explore the Abbey of St. Gallen, located in the district of the former convent and recognized as a UNESCO World Heritage Site since 1983.
+Abbey of Saint Gall - Visit the Abbey of St. Gallen, located in the district of the former convent and recognized as a UNESCO World Heritage Site in 1983.

-The convent library houses around 50,000 books displayed in the Baroque Hall, where you can also see the 2,700-year-old Egyptian mummy of Schepenese.
+The convent library houses around 50,000 books displayed in the Baroque Hall, where the 2,700-year-old Egyptian mummy of Schepenese is also exhibited.

-Appenzell - In Appenzell, experience the finest Swiss traditions such as yodeling, cheese, alpine pastures, and traditional dances.
+Appenzell - In Appenzell, discover the most beautiful Swiss traditions like yodeling, cheese, dalps, and traditional costume dances.

-Enjoy the sight of beautifully decorated houses and the richness of local craftsmanship.
+Enjoy the view of beautifully decorated houses and the richness of craftsmanship.

 Heididorf - In the village of Heidi, follow the path to Heidi’s house.
-It was here that author Johanna Spyri was inspired to write her novels about the joyful little orphan.
+It was here that writer Johanna Spyri was inspired to write her novels about the joyful little orphan.

-Her books created a romantic and nature-centric image of Switzerland that remains popular today.
+Her books created a romantic and nature-connected image of Switzerland, which remains popular.

 Chur - Visit Chur, Switzerland’s oldest city, to explore the old town and the Cathedral of Our Lady of the Assumption, dating back to the 12th century.